PRAISE FOR SMILE & SUCCEED FOR TEENS

 “A Valuable Resource for Teens and Adults with Autism Spectrum Disorder!
 Smile & Succeed for Teens is an excellent resource for assisting individuals who are on the Autism spectrum!
 When facilitating social skills groups or working with clients and their family members, one can quickly reference this book and individualize lessons to meet clients' needs.
 The book contains wonderful visuals and content is broken down in simple, user-friendly steps, which is perfect for individuals with ASD.
 This is a great resource for parents and professionals!”

 “We just started with the book and they students are already remembering to smile more and give more eye contact!!!! “

-—KEVIN HUSS, MBA, Instructor, Great Oaks Project SEARCH, Xavier University, Cincinnati, Ohio
+—KEVIN HUSS, MBA, instructor, Great Oaks Project SEARCH, Xavier University, Cincinnati, OH

 “I'm using this for "character" time in my classroom.
 It is written in simple language for the students to understand.
 Great resource.
 Glad I purchased it.”

 —MEGHAN T., TEACHER

 “Perfect for teens on the spectrum.
 Smile & Succeed for Teens very simply explains all the social skills and etiquette necessary to help prepare for getting a job.
 The format is fun, well-organized, and provides examples that make it easier to understand and remember.
 My son has Asperger’s, and proper social communication and good manners do not come naturally or easily for him.
 He needs to practice them as if learning a new language or script each and every day.
 As Temple Grandin said, to become “less autistic,” you need to “keep learning how to behave.
 It’s like being in a play.”
 This book is a good script to work from.